ArtistA007/DevOps-Practices/README.md

 # DevOps-Practices
-This is my DevIOps Project
+This is my DevOps Project